tomarrell/ChangeCMS/README.md

 Change is a lightweight NodeJS CMS platform built with Meteor.
 It is easily integrated into existing Meteor applications and websites.
 Change provides a simple solution for those developers who work with Node to provide their clients with an easy interface for them to make changes.

 The goal is to support a wide range of web-admin features including e-commerce, blogging, analytics and social media management.
-All from the one panel!
+All from one panel!

 ## Features
 - Modifications trigger live updates across all currently connected browsers.
 No need for a refresh for everyone connected to see the new updates!